-“Let us ever remember that our interest is in concord, not in conflict; and that our real eminence rests in the victories of peace, not those of war.”
+“Let us ever remember that our interest is in concord not in conflict of interest; and that our real eminence rests in the victories of peace, not those of war.”

 For those of you who are married, you probably, at some point, had that talk where you confessed all of the skeletons in your closet to your presumed soon-to-be spouse.
 After all, you didn’t want that crazy ex-boyfriend to show up on reality television one day screaming “I still love you, [WHATEVER YOUR NAME IS]!” and catch your spouse completely off guard about the three dates you went on with Mr. Whacknuts.
 It’s no wonder that you dropped him like a bad habit.
 He thought that your name was [WHATEVER YOUR NAME IS] when it’s clearly not.
 Wise move!

 After you had that discussion and full length tour of the closet full of skeletons, you probably felt both quite relieved and closer to the person with whom you had the discussion.
 That’s because, as Yale’s Daylian Cain and others revealed in their research, whenever you come clean, you build trust with the person to whom you’re disclosing your dirt.
 Not only does the disclosure create a closer bond between discloser and person to whom the disclosure is made, but it also gives the discloser a feeling of moral latitude to stretch the truth a little bit in the future.

 Of course, all of you are full of integrity and would never let your Monkey Brains convince you to stretch the truth, so we won’t need to discuss that part, will we?

 So, when an “investment advisor” from a strip mall franchise “advisory firm” discloses to you that when he’s selling you a front-loaded mutual fund that he’s going to pocket a significant sum of the commissions from the sale, that’s supposed to make you run for the hills and seek someone who will give you unbiased advice, right?